Santa Gertrudis Independent School District: Santa Gertrudis Elementary School

-Santa Gertrudis Elementary provides programs for pre-kindergarten through eighth-grade, and had 182 students enrolled during 2009-2010.
+Santa Gertrudis Elementary provides programs for pre-kindergarten through eighth-grade, and had 182 students enrolled during 2009–2010.
 The school is known for quality educational programs, advanced technology, a small student to teacher ratio, and a safe and supportive educational environment.
-Located in the heart of the King Ranch, Santa Gertrudis continues the tradition of educating the children of King Ranch that originated with the famed matriarch of Rancho Santa Gertrudis, Mrs. Henrietta M. King (1832–1925), wife of Mr. Richard King.
+Located in the heart of the King Ranch, Santa Gertrudis continues the tradition of educating the children of King Ranch that originated with the famed matriarch of Rancho Santa Gertrudis, Mrs. Henrietta M. King (1832–1925), wife of Richard King.

+The current facility was designed by PBK Architects.

+The previous facility, constructed in 1917, was leased from the King Ranch and located on ranch property.
+It was a 25209 sqft, 13 classroom complex with a classroom building, four annexes, two storage structures, and a gymnasium that had the possibility of being used for other reasons.

 Academy High School

-Academy High School is an innovative, restructured, non-traditional high school program, with 210 enrolled during 2009-2010, located on the campus of Texas A&M University–Kingsville.
+Academy High School is a restructured, non-traditional high school program, with 210 enrolled during 2009–2010, located in Poteet Hall on the campus of Texas A&M University–Kingsville.

-Academy has a foundation of self-paced curriculum and authentic assessment.
 The non-traditional approach offers each student a program developed to meet individual needs and capabilities.
 Since students are allowed to progress at a pace conducive to their abilities, they can master course requirements and move on to the next higher level of work.
 Small class size allows extensive student-teacher interaction on a day-to-day basis.

 History

-Academy was approved by the Texas Education Agency in the spring of 1994 and the first year of operation was 1994-1995.
+Academy was approved by the Texas Education Agency in the spring of 1994 and the first year of operation was 1994–1995.
 Through support from Texas A&M University Kingsville, qualified students are able to begin college courses starting in the ninth grade.

+Billy Bowman, then the superintendent of Santa Gertrudis ISD, created the concept.

-The first graduation in 1998 was held at Naval Airs Station Kingsville, and all 36 inaugural ninth grade students graduated.
+The first graduation in 1998 was held at Naval Air Station Kingsville, and all 36 inaugural ninth grade students graduated.
 Fifty percent of the graduating seniors had earned 12 or more hours of college credit while in high school, 80% earned three or more hours, and 80% of the class entered post secondary education following graduation.
-However thanks to new staff at Academy High School in the 2017-2018 school year, students are now being limited on the college courses that they are allowed to take.

 Athletics

 Prior to 2007, Academy High School did not have a football team.
-In the fall of 07, Academy successfully played its first season of six-man football, with a junior varsity team and five away games (no home games).
+In the fall of 07, academy successfully played its first season of six-man football, with a junior varsity team and five away games (no home games).
 During the first season, 44 athletes joined the team and became part of Academy High School history.